 There are several versions of the game, the first of which being adapted to the Macintosh.
-As with most MacVenture games, it features no sound, instead guiding you by narration only.
-Many ports followed, including the NES version, which is most likely where the game is most noted.
+As with most MacVenture games, it features no sound, instead guiding the player by narration only.
+Many ports followed, including a NES version published by Kemco and localized into Japanese (the Japanese title of the game is Akuma no Shoutaijou, or "Demon's Invitation").
 The NES version added music and changed many lines of text, altering key plot points along the way.
 Some notable changes include the sibling swap mentioned below, and the change of the address assigned to the mansion itself.
 The address was originally Master Crowley, 666 Blackwell Road, Loch Ness, Scotland, but was shortened to just Master Crowley due to Nintendo's strict policy for family-friendliness.

 Uninvited had a rather good reception, despite the fact that the game was relatively unknown.
 Many people compared the game to Deja Vu (a well-received point-and-click adventure game), or claimed that it was better than Deja Vu.
 Nintendo Power had Uninvited in their section called "Playback," in which they feature classic games which they feel were great and deserve to be replayed.